-The Resident as Teacher program consists of a Mandatory Component (PGY1 one-day workshop) and an optional Longitudinal Component (certificate program which is repeated twice over a three year period).
+The RasT program consists of a Mandatory Component (PGY1 one-day workshop) and an optional Longitudinal Component (certificate program which is repeated twice over a three year period).

 Office of Educational Affairs

-This program is supported by the Senior Associate Dean for Clinical Affairs, Timothy Flynn, M.D., the Senior Associate Dean for Educational Affairs, Joseph Fantone, M.D., and the Assistant Dean for Graduate Medical Education, Lisa Dixon, M.D., and the support of residency program directors, the Office of Educational Affairs offers support to the RasT Program.
+This program is supported by the Senior Associate Dean for Clinical Affairs, C. Parker Gibbs, JR., M.D., the Senior Associate Dean for Educational Affairs, Joseph Fantone, M.D., and the Assistant Dean for Graduate Medical Education, Julia Close, M.D., and the support of residency program directors, the Office of Educational Affairs offers support to the RasT Program.